Swimmov/Swimmov/README.md

 - 👯 I’m looking to collaborate on AI/ML related projects
 - 🤔 I’m looking for a job
 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/swimdog/)
-- 💬 Ask me about Sports
+- 💬 Ask me new project
 - 😄 I have two of my own books on Amazon
 - 🔭 I'm working on the second part of one of them
 - ⚡ Fun fact: my dogs are Jack Russell Terrier and Beagle